28 February 2020

 Dedicated wellness-centric programmes and daily offerings are becoming a staple of the hotel and resort experience.
 As the demand for wellness tourism continues to boom, many are chasing trends to offer the best in fitness, food, spa, sleep wellness and even mental wellbeing.
-Just check out predicted wellness trends of 2020 to get an idea.
+Just check out the predicted wellness trends of 2020 to get an idea.

 A good spa and a good gym are a great start for any hotel.
 Still, only the most forward-thinking hotels are going above and beyond with amenities and offerings that are health-focused, data-driven and holistic in execution.

 Globally, travellers made 691 million wellness trips in 2015, according to the Global Wellness Summit, and since then, that number has consistently increased.
 Consumers, regardless of their price bracket, are always looking to spend a bit more on hotels and resorts that offer something back in terms of wellness.
 From five-star luxury rooms with circadian lightbulbs and unlimited spa treatments included in the price to two-star hotels that have biodynamic breakfasts and black-out curtains – activating a hotel space with wellness amenities and activities sees guests happy to pay a premium.